rishabh4uhh/rishabh4uhh/README.md

 🛠️ I’ve built an **LLM-powered chatbot**, strengthening my skills in **Python, APIs, and system design**.

-💡 I enjoy solving problems, collaborating in teams, and turning ideas into working products.

 🚀 Currently looking for **part-time internships** in **AI, backend, or web development**.

 ---